 Supplied in PBS (pH 7.2), less than 0.1% sodium azide and 2 mg/ml BSA.
 Store at 4°C. Do not aliquot the antibody.
 Protect from light.
 Do not freeze.

 β-Amyloid (D54D2) XP® Rabbit mAb (Alexa Fluor® 488 Conjugate) recognizes endogenous levels of total β-amyloid peptide (Aβ).
 The antibody detects several isoforms of Aβ, such as Aβ-37, Aβ-38, Aβ-39, Aβ-40, and Aβ-42.
-The antigen for this antibody is not 100% conserved in rat.
-However, the antibody detects mouse Aβ and the mouse and rat sequences surrounding the antigen are 100% identical.
+This product detects transgenically expressed human APP in mouse models.

 Monoclonal antibody is produced by immunizing animals with a synthetic peptide corresponding to residues near the amino terminus of human β-amyloid peptide (Aβ).